School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 If your level of English is a little too low to be able to understand the content of the academic courses, you will have the option of taking an English as a Foreign Language course at the same time.
 Foreign students are strongly encouraged to take this course for better integration and linguistic progress.

-Young Canadians study for a minimum of 12 years, as they do here.
-This programme offers foreign students the opportunity to attend a local public secondary school (High School).
-In the Canadian province of Manitoba, the primary and primary and secondary school system is divided into 3 cycles: Early Years (Grades 1 to 4, ages 6 to 10), Middle Years (Grades 5 to 8, ages 10 to 14) and Senior Years (Grades 5 to 8, ages 10 to 14) years) and Senior Years (Grades 9 to 12, 14 to 18 years).
-High School covers the 4 years of the Senior Years, in other words the upper secondary school.
+In the Canadian province of Manitoba, the primary and secondary school system is divided into 3 cycles: Early Years (Grades 1 to 4, from 6 to 10 years old), Middle Years (Grades 5 to 8, from 10 to 14 years old) and Senior Years (Grades 9 to 12, from 14 to 18 years old).
+The High School covers the 4 years of the Senior Years, in other words the upper secondary level.

 In many Canadian schools, the choice of subjects is vast.
 This is a unique opportunity to discover new fields or perfect a favourite subject.